 With a little time and not too much effort, you can be walking scenic Hong Kong hiking trails.

-But during these times of social distancing and coronavirus worry in Hong Kong, you may want to turn to the city’s beautiful nature for a change.
+But during these times of social distancing, you may want to turn to Hong Kong’s beautiful nature for a change.

 We’ve picked five easy Hong Kong hikes that can be done in under two hours.
 They’re suitable for both families with children or for the leisure hikers who simply want to stretch their legs.

 Note that these trails are popular during weekends, so either arrive early or visit during weekdays if you can.

 - Route: Hap Mun Beach > Hak Shan Teng > Kiu Tsui Beach > Kiu Tau Island > Kiu Tsui Beach > Kiu Tsui Pier

 - Time: 2 hours (including a detour to Kiu Tau Island)

 - Facilities: There is a public restroom near Hap Mun Beach.
 It’s better to stock up on any snacks or drinks you’ll need in Sai Kung.